fwardzic/bthfy20/docs/lab02.md

     kubectl create -f https://raw.githubusercontent.com/fwardzic/bthfy20/master/manifests/pvc.yaml

-Verify if your persistent volume now has been claimed:
+2. Verify if your persistent volume now has been claimed:

     kubectl get pvc mariadb-pv-claim

-### Declare secret with credentials for MariaDB
+### Task 3: Declare secret with credentials for MariaDB

 A **Kubernetes Secret** is an object that contains a small amount of sensitive data such as a password, a token, or a key.
 Such information might otherwise be put in a Pod specification or in an image; putting it in a Secret object allows for more control over how it is used, and reduces the risk of accidental exposure.